IgniteUI/igniteui-docfx/en/components/autocomplete.md

 Applying the `igxAutocomplete` directive will decorate the element with the following ARIA attributes:
  - role="combobox" - role of the element, where the directive is applied.
+ - aria-autocomplete="list" - indicates that input completion suggestions are provided in the form of list
  - aria-haspopup="listbox" attribute to indicate that `igxAutocomplete` can pop-up a container to suggest values.
+ - aria-expanded="true"/"false" - value depending on the collapsed state of the drop-down.
  - aria-owns="dropDownID" - id of the drop-down used for displaying suggestions.
- - aria-expanded="true"/"false" - value depending on the collapsed state of the drop-down.
+ - aria-activedescendant="listItemId" - value is set to the id of the current active list element.

 The `drop-down` component, used as provider for suggestions, will expose the following ARIA attributes:
  - role="listbox" - applied on the `igx-drop-down` component container